Noah: The Advent of Grace

 Biblically, grace is mentioned as being found “in the eyes of the Lord.”
 God sees your pursuit of Him (your fealty) in His eyes and thus bestows.
 Proverbs 22.1-2, “A good name is rather to be chosen than great riches, and loving favor (from God) rather than silver and gold.”
 Luke 2.40 refers to Jesus as waxing “…strong in the spirit, filled with wisdom: and the grace of God was upon him.”

 It should be assumed Noah communed prayerfully to receive God’s grace, God’s protection, and God’s favor.
-In the depicted story of Noah, we observe grace as bestowed due to purity but extended to the elements of Noah’s character and his pursuit of God.
+In the depicted story of Noah, we observe grace as bestowed due to purity of heredity, but it extends to the elements of Noah’s character and his pursuit of God.
 Verse 6.9 tells us much: “Noah was a just man and perfect in his generations, and Noah walked with God.”
 This scripture equates Noah with Enoch, as both walked with God*, meaning God was ever-present around them, and also relates to their awakening to the kingdom within.

 *walked=walked habitually

 Noah understands that he lives in apocalyptic times, and the hope for man to regain spiritual consciousness seems dim.
 Rampant paganism has shifted the world to a much lower state of consciousness.
-Already known to the sons of Yahweh as anathema or polluted, condemned sexual acts and mixing pagan and holy (priestly or angelic) can have only one effect.
+Already known to the sons of Yahweh as anathema or polluted, condemned sexual acts and mixing pagan and holy (priestly or angelic) can have only a negative effect.
 Noah would have been very aware of the disintegration of society.
 Something far more than just bad behavior or a temporary lapse in the progression of mankind—Noah sees with his eyes, but he interprets what he sees by how he knows God and thus interprets by the Spirit.

 In Gen. 6.17, God tells Noah He will bring a flood.